- Plans and pricing

-Looking to backup your photos and videos to Google Photos, or get a backup of Google Photos itself?
-This is the guide for you – we've put together instructions on how to do backups in both directions in this handy Google Photos guide.
+If you want to backup your photos and videos to Google Photos, or you're wondering how to make a backup of your whole Google photos library, this is the guide for you.
+Based on our own research and experience using Google Photos, we've put together this expert guide on how to do photo backups in both directions.

-If you're a beginner, using Google's photo service is a smart move: the cloud service is one of the best options for storing your precious images online.
-It’s secure, accessible and features a whole range of smart tools for sorting, editing and searching your picture library.
+If you're a beginner, Google Photos is a smart and straightforward way to keep your images safe: the cloud service is one of the best options for storing your precious images online.
+It’s secure, accessible and features a range of intelligent tools for sorting, editing and searching through your picture library.

 Uploading images to Google Photos is also incredibly easy.
 Whether you’re backing up snaps from your phone, tablet, PC or Mac, this guide has step-by-step instructions to help you safely stash your shots from any device.